akuney/facebook_clone/README.md

-A lovingly rendered version of Facebook
+A lovingly rendered version of Facebook.
+If you go to the live website, you can log in and play around as a demo user.
+Alternatively, you can log in as akuney1@gmail.com through akuney5@gmail.com with the password "password" to see some other established users in action.
+Feel free to create multiple users and have them interact.

 ###Models: